fluencelabs/cli/CONTRIBUTING.md

        `export const RUST_PEER_IMAGE="fluencelabs/nox:minimal"`))
     1. run `docker compose up -d`
     1. `cd` back to repo root dir.
 Set env variable `FLUENCE_ENV="local"` so tests run against your local peers
-    1. run `yarn test` which will lint and check the code, build it, package it, prepare the tests and run them
+    1. run `yarn test-linux-x64` or `yarn test-darwin-arm64` which will lint and check the code, build it, package it, prepare the tests and run them